 Cynthia Koehler Troy, PhD, LP earned a doctoral degree in clinical psychology from the University of Minnesota in 1988.
 She completed a doctoral internship at UCLA’s Neuropsychiatric Institute, and a postdoctoral fellowship at Hennepin County Medical Center.
 Dr. Koehler Troy has been on the staff at Children’s Minnesota since 1990.
 She has extensive experience working with patients with chronic and acute illnesses, including ten years as the psychologist on the Hematology-Oncology team.
 She is interested in helping families during times of loss.
 She enjoys working with children, adolescents, and young adults with a wide variety of emotional and behavioral difficulties.

-Michael Troy, PhD, LP Medical Director of Behavioral Health Services (Psychology, Psychiatry, Developmental & Behavioral Pediatrics), and Associate Medical Director of Children’s Neuroscience Program.
+Michael Troy, PhD, LP Medical Director of Behavioral Health Services (Psychology, Psychiatry, Developmental & Behavioral Pediatrics, Center for the Treatment of Eating Disorders), and Associate Medical Director of Children’s Neuroscience Institute.
 He earned a PhD in Clinical Psychology from the University of Minnesota in 1988.
 He completed internship and fellowship at Hennepin County Medical Center and has been on staff at Children’s Minnesota since 1988.
 His clinical and academic interests include diagnostic classification issues in developmental psychopathology, models of therapeutic assessment, and teaching child clinical psychology as part of hospital and community medical education programs.
 Dr. Troy is also co-author of the textbook, ‘Disorders of Childhood: Development and Psychopathology,” now in its third edition.

 Rebecca Vaurio, Ph.D., LP earned a doctorate in Clinical Psychology with a specialization in neuropsychology from the University of Texas at Austin in 2004.
 She completed internship at the Minneapolis VA Medical Center and fellowship in pediatric neuropsychology at the University of Minnesota.
 From 2006 to 2016 she was a pediatric neuropsychologist and assistant professor at Kennedy Krieger Institute and Johns Hopkins University School of Medicine where she was the head of the Congenital and Genetics Disorders Clinic in the Department of Neuropsychology.
 Dr. Vaurio joined the staff of Children’s Minnesota in June, 2016.
 She evaluates children and adolescents with a wide range of neurodevelopmental conditions, with a special focus on children with genetic conditions and with autism.
 Her research interests include cognitive functioning in genetic conditions and evaluating the efficacy of various interventions for children with neurodevelopmental disorders.